AdaGold/swap-meet/README.md

 - Inside this module, there is a class named `Item`
 - Each `Item` will have an attribute named `category`, which is an empty string by default
-- When we initialize an instance of `Item`, we can optionally pass in a string with the keyword argument `category`
+- When we initialize an instance of `Item`, we can optionally pass in and remember a string with the keyword argument `category`
 - Instances of `Vendor` have an instance method named `get_by_category`
   - It takes one argument: a string, representing a category
   - This method returns a list of `Item`s in the inventory with that category